dicook/PPforest/README.md

 PPforest
 ========

-HI
-This is going to be an R package that extends PPtree to incorporate ideas of random forests djfhakjsdhf
+This is going to be an R package that extends PPtree to incorporate ideas of random forests.